 Do tabby cats have special personalities?
 I’ve owned many tabby and non-tabby cats throughout my life and they’ve all been different.
 I wouldn’t say the tabbies have had better personalities than the others.
 But some owners say that the tabby cat personality is unique!

-I hope you found this article helpful.
+I hope you found this article about Tabby Cats helpful.
 You’ll find plenty of other cat facts on this site.